yemisprojects/Wordpress-on-AWS_with_Terraform/README.md

 #                 Wordpress deployed using Terraform on AWS

-<center># Wordpress deployed using Terraform on AWS</centre>

-# Wordpress deployed using Terraform on AWS {style=text-align:center}

 version 1.0